labor-digital/asset-building/documentation/Config.md

 There might be a time where our preconfigured webpack is not enough for your needs, in that case you can always alter the webpack configuration using this option.

-Because the webpack config is mostly a js object we need to extend it using javascript as well.
+Because the webpack config is mostly a js object we will extend it using javascript in most cases.
 To do so, lets create a new file called webpack.js in your project root:
 ```javascript
 const merge = require('webpack-merge');